Ultimate-Huskies/bbpress-digest/readme.txt

 * Improved profile settings saving.
 Fixed issue where forums wouldn't be unselected if all forums or unsubsciption is chosen later.
 * Fixed notice received for forum list selector.
 * Improved documentation for forum list functions.
+* Replaced one-click Javascript handler with new one based on new bbPress code.
+Fixed handler that didn't work.
+* Added noscript one-click handler.

 = 2.0 =
 * Released on 11th August 2012